 Connecting your Database

-Silota natively connects to a variety of databases.
+Silota natively connects to a variety of databases that can be queried using SQL or a SQL-like language.
 In less than 5-minutes, you can connect, execute queries and visualize the results.

 Database specific instructions are available below:

 The following databases have first class support: